tscopp/resume.scoppetta.net/index.md

 - Responsible for monitoring (prometheus, alertmanager, grafana) and log aggregation (elasticsearch, fluentd, kibana)
 - Launched and maintained production infrastructure for a live service game

-## Linux Systems Engineer :: University of California Berkeley
+## Linux Systems Engineer :: UC Berkeley
 #### 2014 – 2016
 - Responsible for development, administration and automation of Linux infrastructure both locally and in the cloud (esx/aws/xen)
 - Maintained and Administered JAMF Software JSS for iOS and OSX management